anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 {{I-D.ietf-lamps-lightweight-cmp-profile}} apply.

 # Acknowledgments

-We would like to thank the various reviewers, in particular Brian E. Carpenter, Michael Richardson, Giorgio Romanenghi, Oskar Camenzind, for their input and discussion on use cases and call flows.
+We would like to thank
+Brian E. Carpenter, Michael Richardson, and Giorgio Romanenghi for their input and discussion on use cases and call flows.

 --- back